lofcz/MimeTypeCore/README.md

 ## 🏵️ Contributing

 To contribute, check the [mapping](https://github.com/lofcz/MimeTypeCore/blob/master/MimeTypeCore/MimeTypeCore/MimeTypeMapMapping.cs) file for the hardcoded mappings, and add new entries.
-Please follow the code style and alphabetical ordering.
+Please follow the code style and alphabetical ordering; the included utilities [Inserter](https://github.com/lofcz/MimeTypeCore/tree/master/MimeTypeCore/MimeTypeCore.Inserter) and [Formatter](https://github.com/lofcz/MimeTypeCore/tree/master/MimeTypeCore/MimeTypeCore.Formatter) will help with that.
 Magic headers can be contributed to [this](https://github.com/lofcz/MimeTypeCore/blob/master/MimeTypeCore/MimeTypeCore/MimeTypeMapMagicBytes.cs) file.
 If you are touching anything beyond that, provide relevant [test cases](https://github.com/lofcz/MimeTypeCore/tree/master/MimeTypeCore/MimeTypeCore.Tests).
 Thank you.

 ## License